 Have a first-degree relative (parent, brother, sister, or child) with a BRCA1 or BRCA2 gene mutation, but have not had genetic testing themselves.

-Had radiation therapy to the chest when they were between the ages of 10 and 30 years.
+Have had radiation therapy to the chest when they were between the ages of 10 and 30 years.

 Have Li-Fraumeni syndrome, Cowden syndrome, or Bannayan-Riley-Ruvalcaba syndrome, or have first-degree relatives with one of these syndromes.